Niles Charter Township board approves millages for ballot - Leader Publications

 Following no public comments during the hearings, the township board unanimously passed each millage to be added to the Nov.
 3 ballot.

 One millage was missing from the list, due to its expiration.
 However, in November, a police millage will be up for renewal.
-The police millage will lay a one mill to fund Niles Township’s budget to contract with the Berrien County Sheriff’s Office.
+The police millage will levy one mill to fund Niles Township’s budget to contract with the Berrien County Sheriff’s Office.

 During the meeting, Berrien County Sheriff’s Office Niles Township Lt.
 Richard Johnson delivered the police report from July 2020 at the meeting.
 Johnson presented that the township had 402 complaints or calls for service, 56 tickets were written and 36 arrests were made.
 In comparison the county in total had 1,309 complaints, 248 tickets written and 181 arrests made.